 In the event of an emergency situation which requires the campus to be evacuated, everyone should be prepared as best they can to be self-sufficient for a short period of time.
 Services that we take for granted on a daily basis may not be available, and for those who are prepared, the crisis can be less severe.
 Please be prepared!

 Remember the six "P's" in case immediate evacuation is required:

 - Papers, phone numbers, and important documents

 - "Plastic" (credit cards, ATM cards) and cash

-Please submit or update your responses to the resident Evacuation Information Questionnaire accessible through the Housing Portal under the "Emergency Preparedness" tab.
-From the "Emergency Preparedness" tab, please click Continue to update your evacuation information.
+Please submit or update your responses to the resident "Personal Evacuation Plan" accessible through the Housing Portal under the 2023-2024 Application; click the blue "continue" button and use the top navigate bar to go to the "Personal Evacuation Plan."
 Housing and Residential Education staff will utilize this information for planning purposes and in the event of an actual campus evacuation.